Spencer Steer Player Props: Reds vs. Giants

-Spencer Steer -- with a slugging percentage of .189 in his past 10 games (including zero homers) -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Logan Webb on the mound, on July 17 at 7:10 PM ET.
+On Tuesday, Spencer Steer (.189 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds face the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+First pitch is at 7:10 PM ET.

 Spencer Steer Game Info & Props vs. the Giants